dafuer/DafuerJpgraphBundle/Resources/doc/install.rst

 - Download and unzip Jpgraph library in vendor/jpgraph

+- Dinamic graphs need jquery library import before to call it.

 Note: If you want to disable imageantialias you must open the file /vendor/jpgraph/src/gd_image.inc.php, find the function SetAntiAliasing and comment this line out like this: